-We chat with Richard Heath, our Head of Design at PLN Group about design, creativity and shark deterrents...
+We chat with Richard Heath, product designer, about design, creativity and shark deterrents...

 We caught up with Rich to talk about what attracted him to the world of design...